 Suggested Length of Time: 1 Day

-Personally, I only think you need one day in Salzburg for the purposes of this itinerary.
+Personally, I only think you need one day in Salzburg for the purposes of this itinerary although 2 days in Salzburg allows you to see everything.
 Salzburg’s Old and New Towns are in easy walking distance of each other.
 Not to mention, most of the attractions can be seen in a day.

 Next we’re off to Austria’s absolutely stunning capital city: Vienna.

 Vienna is known as one of the most livable cities in the world.
 And visiting here?
 I can see why people love Vienna so, so much.

 Personally, if you’re a big fan of castles and art museums, then Vienna is a city almost created to meet your interests.